West Africa Energy Cooperation Summit Agenda 2025

 Board Chairman, Electricity Company of Ghana (ECG), Ghana

-CEO, Eko Electricity Distribution Company (EKEDC), Nigeria
+Chief Commercial Officer, Eko Electricity Distribution Company (EKEDC), Nigeria

 Francis Agoha